 Any tips?
 I have boiled up some garlic to spray on the leaves.
 Any other natural tips would be appreciated in the comments.
 Remember, I have pooch and organic veg plot to consider.

-Nothing like a good stretch (see vid).
-I went to change my daily affirmation card on my desk and this little fella was sitting on it, then he decided to explore my desk for a bit.
-His smile is adorable isnt it?
-He's such a graceful and beautiful bug.
-I love those stunning prominent front legs which bend at an angle like they are praying.
+Such a graceful and beautiful bug.
+I love their stunning prominent front legs which bend at an angle like they are praying.
 Did you know that they can turn their heads 180 degrees and with their large eyes look for their next meal, like moths, grasshoppers, flies and other insects.
 They can eat as much of those as they want!
 I love watching them whilst the sun bathe

 LIZARDS AND GECKO